Equivariant Graph Hierarchy-Based Neural Networks: Related Work

-\textbf{Conventional Hierarchical GNNs.} There are also works that explore the representation learning of GNNs in a hierarchical fashion.
-Several GNNs~\citep{hgcn_ijcai19, Deng2020GraphZoom:, Xing_2021_ICCV} adopt graph coarsening algorithms to view the graph in multiple granularities.
+\textbf{Hierarchical GNNs.} There are also works that explore the representation learning of GNNs in hierarchies.
+Several GNNs~\cite{hgcn_ijcai19, Deng2020GraphZoom:, Xing_2021_ICCV} adopt graph coarsening algorithms to view the graph in multiple granularities.~\cite{gao2019graph} leverages a U-net architecture with top-$k$ pooling.
 Another line of work injects learnable pooling modules into the model.
-A differentiable pooling scheme DiffPool~\citep{NEURIPS2018_diffpool} has been introduced to learn a permutation-invariant pooling in an end-to-end manner. ~\citet{cangea2018sparse} replaces the aggregation in DiffPool by node dropping for saving the computational cost. ~\citet{pmlr-v97-sagpool} further incorporates self-attention mechanism into the pooling network.
-Nevertheless, these pooling techniques lack the guarantee of equivariance, which limits their application on physical data.
-In addition, they only consider the bottom-up pooling process while the top-down update has not been elaborated.
+A differentiable pooling scheme DiffPool~\cite{NEURIPS2018_diffpool} has been introduced to learn a permutation-invariant pooling in an end-to-end manner. ~\cite{cangea2018sparse} replaces the aggregation in DiffPool by node dropping for saving the computational cost. ~\cite{pmlr-v97-sagpool} further incorporates self-attention mechanism into the pooling network.~\cite{Fey2020hierarchical} leverages junction tree to model molecular graph in multiple hierarchies.
+Nevertheless, these techniques, although permutation equivariant, lack the guarantee of geometric equivariance, limiting their generalization on real-world 3D physical data.